Zal0/ZGB/README.md

   - Run install.bat (this will create a new environment var ZGB_PATH pointing to %ZGB%/common)
 > NOTE: ensure ZGB path doesn't contain any spaces
 - Creating a new project
-  - Take the CrossZGB-template from the CrossZGB examples subfolder and build it running build.bat or make from the template/src folder
+  - Take the CrossZGB-template from the CrossZGB examples subfolder and build it by running `build.bat` or `make` from the `template/src` folder
   - Follow the tutorial on the [wiki](https://github.com/gbdk-2020/CrossZGB/wiki) to understand the basic concepts of the engine
 - (**Optional**) Download [***Microsoft Visual Studio Community Edition***](https://www.visualstudio.com/downloads/) or the [***Microsoft Visual Studio Code***](https://code.visualstudio.com/download/)